 Iceland may not be the first choice for a city break but a quick visit to the city of Reykjavik might just change your mind.
 The land of Fire and Ice as it is known because of it’s Volcanoes, hot springs and cracking glaciers.
 Less than 3 hours from London it sits in its own wilderness environment with lava fields, erupting geysers and wild flashing lights in the skyline above.
-A stunning country to visit with naturally raw beauty, sweeping landscapes, snow topped mountains and rugged wilderness.
+A stunning country to visit with natural raw beauty, sweeping landscapes, snow-topped mountains and rugged wilderness.

 Reykjavik city Break

 Reykjavik is the most popular destination for a 3 night stay as it really gives you a taste for this beautiful country.
 Flights are under 3 hours from London and depart early morning and return late evening on certain days of the week.
 Using these flights allows you to fit in the perfect tour of Reykjavik and visit some of the sights outside the city such as the Blue Lagoon and the Northern lights.
 A city tour of Reykjavik will normally include a visit it to Hallgrímskirkja Cathedral, the Sun Voyager boat sculpture and of course endless photo opportunities of the Scandinavian hut. or a visit to Perlan glass dome where a 360 viewing platform provides some of the best places for sightseeing in Reykjavik.